If you need to change or amend your Will, knowing how Codicils work is imperative. Read why.

 A handwritten codicil, or ‘holographic’ codicil is a valid legal document if it follows the right formula.
 It must be written, signed and dated by the testator and make it clear the notes are an official addendum to the existing Will.
 In some cases courts will still consider handwritten codicils valid even if they haven’t been witnessed or were not signed by the deceased.

 Yes.
 A codicil can be handwritten or typed up without having to engage any lawyers.
-Changes can be made to the original Will by crossing out sections or writing in new ones as long as the changes include the date they were added and the signature of the testator.
-They should also be accompanied by the signature of two witnesses alongside the changes.
-Codicils can also be included as separate notes stored alongside the original Will.
+Changes can be made to the original Will by crossing out sections or writing in new ones as long as the changes include the date they were added and the signature of the testator, and two witnesses.